ludiosarchive/mute-new-tabs/README.md

 **You must enable "Tab audio muting UI control" in `chrome://flags` to use this extension; see the instructions below.**

-This extension isn't in the Chrome Web Store because 1) I don't want to deal with it,
-2) you shouldn't blindly trust an auto-updating extension with `webNavigation` and `tabs` permissions, and 3) it still requires touching `chrome://flags`.
+Mute New Tabs isn't in the Chrome Web Store because 1) I don't want to deal with it, 2) you shouldn't blindly trust an auto-updating extension with `webNavigation` and `tabs` permissions, and 3) it still requires touching `chrome://flags`.

 Install